 If you are infected with an sexually transmitted infection , then it becomes easier to contract or transmit other sexually transmitted infections.
 For instance we know if you have herpes it becomes easier to contract (and transmit) HIV, similarly having HIV makes it easier to pick up Hepatitis C. Recently it has been shown that women with BV are more at risk of picking up other sexually transmitted infections including but not limited too, HIV.

 The more sexual partners you have the bigger the risks.
-STI’s do not have an age limit and do not discriminate between the sexes and therefore, with the advent of Viagra, internet dating sites, more frequent anonymous sexual contacts, GRINDR, TINDER, and so on we are seeing an increase in STI’s in all populations, including in the over 50’s, a generation that might not be as aware of all the risks out there and who are easily overlooked.
+STI’s do not have an age limit and do not discriminate between the sexes and therefore, with the advent of treatment for erectile dysfunction, internet dating sites, more frequent anonymous sexual contacts, GRINDR, TINDER, and so on we are seeing an increase in STI’s in all populations, including in the over 50’s, a generation that might not be as aware of all the risks out there and who are easily overlooked.

 The good news is that there are treatments available to cure most STI’s, and in the case of HIV at least keep people healthy and allow them to live a normal lifespan.
 There is really no excuse for not getting tested these days.
 I am here to discuss any sexual health concerns you might have in a completely confidential environment.